gdscwm/wm-course-scraper-workshop/wm-course-scraper/readme.md

 The function will look something like:
 ```
     isOpen(): boolean {
-        //check if the course's status is Status.OPEN
+        // check if the course's status is Status.OPEN
     }
 ```
 Finally, we'll add a function to the Course class to parse the data that is read from the table.
 Data parsing can be messy business,